 Leave a Bequest

 Bequests are a wonderful way to be remembered for making a difference to the community in which you have lived.
 A legacy in your will is a testimony to your kindness and concern for others.
-A bequest to Communities@Work is also an investment in our future and helps us to look forward with confidence to helping the most vulnerable members of our community.
+A bequest to Communities at Work is also an investment in our future and helps us to look forward with confidence to helping the most vulnerable members of our community.

-You can make a bequest to Communities@Work in one of the following ways:
+You can make a bequest to Communities at Work in one of the following ways:

-- Allocate a specific amount of money, items or property to Communities@Work
+- Allocate a specific amount of money, items or property to Communities at Work

-- Designate the residual of your estate to Communities@Work
+- Designate the residual of your estate to Communities at Work

-- Nominate Communities@Work as a beneficiary to your insurance policy
+- Nominate Communities at Work as a beneficiary to your insurance policy

-- Establish a trust fund where the interest earned is donated to Communities@Work
+- Establish a trust fund where the interest earned is donated to Communities at Work

-- Encourage direct donations to Communities@Work at your funeral service.
+- Encourage direct donations to Communities at Work at your funeral service.